Supercaly/homeserver/notify/README.md

 }
 ```

-A popular way of sending this message is through `curl` like so:
+A popular way of sending this message is using `curl`:

 ```bash
 $ curl -X POST \